Overview of configuration options

 Top-level configuration options

-In the Hiera tool, the top-level configuration options are found directly under the cem_linux namespace.
+In Hiera, the top-level configuration options are found directly under the cem_linux namespace.
 If you must customize CEM to meet your organization's requirements, you can specify values for the top-level configuration options.

 In Hiera, the top-level options are prefixed with cem_linux:.
 The following list describes the options: